-The 10 Day Notice of February 02, 2018 is cancelled and of no force or effect.
+The 10 Day Notice to End Tenancy of August 15, 2018 is cancelled and is of no force or effect.

 This tenancy continues until it is ended in accordance with the Act.

 I dismiss the landlord's application for a monetary Order with leave to reapply.